Revolutionary War Artillery & Cannons

 Last but not least, when cannon were lost at sea, bronze guns were salvagable and almost immediately re-usable, wheras even a short time immersed in sea-water was enough to destroy an iron cannon’s usefulness.

 British forces used both bronze and iron artillery pieces, and within each caliber group there were generally a number of variant models.
 This was simply due to the incredibly long useful life span of a muzzle loading cannon.
 When a new pattern was approved by the Board of Ordinance, it did not render earlier models obsolete.
-For instance, in the case of the six-pound cannon (3.66 inch calibre) there were no less than fifteen variations in service; seven iron guns ranging from a six-foot of 16 1/2 hundred weight to a nine-foot of 24 hundredweight; seven bronze guns, from a five-foot of 5 1/2 hundredweight to an eight-foot of 19 1/4 hundredweight; and a carronade, two feet nine inches long weighing 4 3/4 hundredweight.
+For instance, in the case of the six-pound cannon (3.66 inch caliber) there were no less than fifteen variations in service; seven iron guns ranging from a six-foot of 16 1/2 hundred weight to a nine-foot of 24 hundredweight; seven bronze guns, from a five-foot of 5 1/2 hundredweight to an eight-foot of 19 1/4 hundredweight; and a carronade, two feet nine inches long weighing 4 3/4 hundredweight.
 Thus it is necessary to specify the length and weight of any British gun in order to distinguish it from others of similar caliber.

-Left to right above: a scoop (good for measuring powder or handling "hot shots"); a botefeux or linstock, which holds the slow match, which is kept lit to light the portfire or in larger siege guns and on ships, to fire the gun.
-A portfire is a paper tube with quickmatch in it, held in a wooden handle, lit by the linstock and which burns like a road flare for several minutes.
-The portfire will will set a gun off even in the rain.; a rammer; two priming irons, for clearing the touch-hole and piercing the cartridge; a brush; a "searcher" to check the interior of the gun for cracks (if caught in a crack, the "reliever" [retractor ring] would be pushed down to compress the prongs and release them from the snag); a sponge, a worm (for removing loads after a misfire); and a ladle, also for handling both powder and hot shot.
+• A botefeux or linstock, which holds the slow match, which is kept lit to light the portfire or in larger siege guns and on ships, to fire the gun.
+A portfire is a paper tube with quickmatch in it, held in a wooden handle, lit by the linstock, and which burns like a road flare for several minutes.
+The portfire will will set a gun off even in the rain.

 An example of “Yankee ingenuity” – note that the rammer and sponge are on the same shaft, as are the ladle and worm.

-The pieces must be armed, each with two lanterns, or ladles, a rammer, a spunge, and two priming irons.
+The pieces must be armed, each with two lanterns, or ladles, a rammer, a sponge, and two priming irons.
 The battery must also be provided with carriages, and other implements, necessary to remount the pieces which the enemy should chance to dismount.

 To serve expeditiously and safely a piece in a battery, it is necessary to have to each a sack of leather, large enough to contain about twenty pounds of powder to charge the lanterns or ladles, without carrying them to the magazine; and to avoid thereby making those trains of powder in bringing back the lantern from the magazine, and the accidents which frequently happen thereby.